KEEPING THE RECORDS STRAIGHT IN THE PROCUREMENT PROCESS

 by Salim Khalife – Founder, President and CEO

 For the past several weeks we’ve been walking through the various steps in the procurement cycle, starting with recognizing the need for a product or service, approving the spend, identifying sourcing, pricing, and terms, ordering and then receiving the product, and lastly, invoice approval and payment.
 There’s another, important element of the procurement cycle that isn’t really a separate step at all.
 It is (or should be!) an integrated part of the process.
 It’s proper and thorough record keeping.
 Keeping clear and auditable records of your company’s purchasing activities is vital, yet it can be a time consuming and largely manual process if you aren’t using a procurement application.
-As we wrap up our procurement basics series, we look at five ways that procurement software makes record keeping a seamless, integrated part of doing business.
+As we wrap up our procurement basics series, we look at five ways that procurement software makes maintaining a comprehensive audit trail of the procurement process an integrated part of doing business.

 1. Creates a complete file